 So how can you pinpoint why your phone gets hot?
 You can make an educated guess about why your Android phone is heating up based on where the heat is coming from.

 Back of the phone

-If the back of your phone is getting hot, the problem may be an overheating battery.
-Most modern mobile phones use Li-Ion (lithium-ion) batteries that, despite their size, pack a powerful punch.
-Li-Ion batteries are generally safe, but malfunctions do sometimes occur.
-A hot battery could also be in need of replacement.
+If the back of your phone is getting hot, your battery may be overheating.
+Most modern mobile phones use lithium-ion (Li-ion) batteries that, despite their size, pack a powerful punch.

 Bottom of the phone

-See if the bottom of the phone gets hot when charging — if so, the problem might be with the charger.
-For both iPhone and Android, the most reliable charger will be the one from your phone’s manufacturer.
-But contrary to popular belief, third-party chargers are also fine as long as they’re from a reputable source.
+Check if the bottom of the phone is hot to the touch when charging — if so, the problem might be with the charger.
+The most reliable charger is the one from your phone’s manufacturer.
+Third-party chargers are also fine — as long as they’re made by a reputable provider.